 97% returning as sophomores after first-year (cohort entering Fall 2020)

 Barnard's faculty (scholars dedicated to teaching) are tenured at Barnard College and Columbia University.

 72% of classes have 19 or fewer students

 Barnard is home to innovative academic centers, which include the Athena Center for Leadership, the Barnard Center for Research on Women, the Barnard Center for Toddler Development, a unique center for research on early childhood development and parenting, the Center for Engaged Pedagogy, the Empirical Reasoning Center, the Digital Humanities Center, the Design Center, the Elsie K. Sloate Media Center, the Movement Lab, and the Vagelos Computational Science Center.

 Barnard is an independent institution with its own policies, endowment, and trustees.
-Our singular agreement with Columbia University means: Barnard is considered one of Columbia University’s four undergraduate colleges and students have access to libraries, facilities and activities on both campuses; Barnard students compete in NCAA Division 1 athletics through the Columbia-Barnard Athletic Consortium; Barnard and Columbia undergraduate students cross-register in courses at both institutions; and students receive a diploma from both Barnard College and Columbia University.
+Our singular agreement with Columbia University means that Barnard is considered one of Columbia University’s four undergraduate colleges and students have access to libraries, facilities and activities on both campuses; Barnard students compete in NCAA Division 1 athletics through the Columbia-Barnard Athletic Consortium; Barnard and Columbia undergraduate students cross-register in courses at both institutions; and students receive a diploma both from Barnard College and from Columbia University.

 34% in STEM

 93% first-years graduate within six years (cohort entering Fall 2015)